 Traditionally, Midsummer was celebrated on June 24, the feast day of St. John the Baptist, but the holiday has its roots in a pre-Christian solstice festival.
 Rather than trying to stamp out such pagan festivals, the early Catholic Church found it useful to coopt them by associating them with Christian celebrations.
 By establishing December 25 conveniently close to the winter solstice as the date when Jesus was born, the Church was able to absorb the pagan midwinter festival of Yule into the Christian celebration of Christmas.
 Biblical sources suggest that St. John the Baptist was born six months before Jesus, meaning that his birthday could be equally conveniently associated with pagan summer festivals.

 In 1952 the Swedish Parliament decided that Midsummer should always be celebrated on a weekend.
-As a result, the observance of Midsummer now varies between June 20 and 26.
+This took effect the following year, and as a result, the observance of Midsummer now varies between June 20 and 26.

 In many countries the summer solstice is celebrated with huge outdoor bonfires.
 This was once part of the Swedish festival as well, but these days the bonfire is most associated in Sweden with Walpurgis Night celebrations on April 30.
 Instead the focus of Midsummer celebrations is the maypole (or Midsummer pole) decorated with greenery and flowers.
 As it turns out, the maypole is a comparatively new part of Swedish Midsummer tradition.
 It came to Sweden in the late Middle Ages from Germany, where the pole was decorated with leaves and raised on May 1 (hence the name).
 Since spring comes later to Sweden it was hard to find the greenery to decorate the pole on May 1, so the tradition was moved to Midsummer.
 Some sources also attribute the perpetuation of the term majstång, or maypole, to the archaic Swedish word maja, meaning “to decorate with green leaves.”